 AT THE WTSA ANNUAL MEETING

-Dr. Gaffey reported having no financial conflicts regarding the study, which was conducted free of commercial support.
+He reported having no financial conflicts regarding his study, which was supported by Loma Linda and Stanford universities.